tidev/titanium-docs/docs/guide/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/HTML_Development.md

 ### Auto Indentation & Code Formatting

 Auto indentation is done as you type and move to a new line.
-For example, typing a new line after a '<html>' element will auto-indent the edit point in the new line.
+For example, typing a new line after a `<html>` element will auto-indent the edit point in the new line.

 Code formatting is an advanced feature that allows you to format your entire file as a post-editing action.
 The formatter is triggered by clicking Ctrl+Shif+F, or by selecting 'Source -> Format' in the editor's pop-up menu or top menu-bar.